kernelci/kernelci-api/README.md

 In case of running setup on WSL (Windows Subsystem for Linux), we need to have certain file permissions to be able to login to kernelci-ssh container using SSH authorization keys.

-Use below commands to check permissions for `user-data` directory and `authorized_keys` file in `kernelci-api` directory.
+Use the below commands to check permissions for `user-data` directory and `authorized_keys` file in `kernelci-api` directory.
 ```
 $ ls -lrt kernelci-api/docker/ssh/
 total 5